andre-artus/AnvilKotlin/README.md

 }
 ```

-The reason for the "seemingly redundant" typing of `OnClickListener` above, is simply that Kotlin does not automatically convert Kotlin parameters to SAM functions, and there are too many functions in the different library for me to patch every single one of them.
-Also, some listeners have multiple functions, so you'll end up writing those this way anyways. ;)
+The reason for the "seemingly redundant" typing of `OnClickListener` above, is simply that Kotlin does not automatically convert Kotlin parameters to SAMs (Single abstract method), and there are too many functions in the different library for me to patch every single one of them. **PS: Some listeners have multiple functions, so you'll end up writing those like this anyway ;)**

-**NOTE:** _You may or may not need to write View.OnClickListener instead of just OnClickListener.
-I don't know if it's a bug with Kotlin or with Android Studio, but nonetheless nice to know about._

-### Splitting the code is ~~ugly *still a bit ugly*, I know
+### Splitting the code is ~~ugly *not that ugly anymore, YAY :)*

-We're working hard on solving this problem and will probably have to restructure big parts of Anvil and AnvilKotlin, but in the meantime, this is how it works.
+Most issues are not present anymore.
+If there's something bothering you on this area, DO NOT hesitate to open an issue (we really need all the input we can get).

 ## License
 Code is distributed under the MIT license, feel free to use it in your proprietary projects as well.